hyperdefined/CobaltTester/web/faq.md

 ### General
 <details>
 <summary>What is cobalt?</summary>
 cobalt is an open-source media downloader.
 It supports a wide range of social media websites.
 No ads, tracking, or paywalls.
-It was created by [imput](https://github.com/imputnet/).
+It was created by <a href="https://github.com/imputnet/">imput</a>.
 </details>

 <details>
 <summary>What is an "instance"?</summary>
 An instance is simply another "copy" of cobalt.
 Because cobalt is open source, anyone can start up their own instance.
-However, the official cobalt instance is <code>cobalt.tools</code> and <code>co.wuk.sh</code>.
+However, the official cobalt instance is <code>cobalt.tools</code> and <code>api.cobalt.tools</code>.
 All others on this list are community created.
 </details>

 <details>